Choosing a School

 Advice from Catholic Education, Adelaide Archdiocese.

-Choosing a Primary
+a Primary School

 The Good Schools Guide.
 ‘The following are some of the most common reasons to choose a particular primary school.
 Each should be considered carefully before making the final decision’.